 On this page:

-The Commonwealth Scholarships Guidelines (Research) 2017 have been amended to incorporate the additional weighting of 2.0 within the current RTP funding allocation formula.
-The weighting will apply to each research doctorate student reported as completing an eligible industry internship.
+The Guidelines provide for an additional weighting of 2.0 within the RTP funding allocation formula for each research doctorate student reported from 2022 onward as completing an eligible industry internship.

 RTP weightings from 2024